plone/training/deployment/playbook_use.rst

 .. code-block:: shell-session

-    vagrant up                 # bring up the virtualbox vagrant provision          # provision the virtualbox
+    vagrant up                 # bring up the VirtualBox vagrant provision          # provision the VirtualBox
-    vagrant up --no-provision  # bring the box up without provisioning vagrant halt               # stop and save the state of the virtualbox vagrant destroy            # stop and destroy the box vagrant ssh                # ssh to the guest box
+    vagrant up --no-provision  # bring the box up without provisioning vagrant halt               # stop and save the state of the Virtualbox vagrant destroy            # stop and destroy the box vagrant ssh                # ssh to the guest box